TropicalCoder/Autocord4Android/README.md

 This project is open source under the [MIT License](LICENSE).

 © 2025 George W. Taylor.
-All rights reserved.
+All rights reserved.""